 Pompe disease is a genetic disorder that leads to premature death, typically from heart or respiratory failure.
 Although an enzyme replacement therapy is available, it is not appropriate for all patients.
 The ERT is costly, shows variable effectiveness in some patients, and requires frequent, lifelong administration.
 A gene therapy could yield a more consistently effective approach, potentially requiring only a single administration.

-The lead collaborator has obtained Investigational New Drug clearance from the Food and Drug Administration to initiate clinical trials.
-TRND scientists are supporting the manufacture of clinical-grade therapeutic vectors.
+TRND scientists supported the manufacture of clinical-grade therapeutic vectors for use in the lead collaborator’s planned phase I trial in Pompe disease patients.
 During the collaboration with TRND, the AAV gene therapy technology was licensed by Asklepios BioPharmaceutical, Inc. AskBio formed a spin-out company, Actus Therapeutics, to continue clinical development and commercialization.
-The key preclinical support provided by TRND enabled the lead collaborator to successfully obtain funding for his planned phase I trial in Pompe disease patients.
-TRND is co-funding the clinical trial through a cooperative agreement with the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+The key preclinical support provided by TRND enabled the lead collaborator to successfully obtain funding for the phase I trial, which TRND co-funded through a cooperative agreement with the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+See ClinicalTrials.gov, NCT03533673.